Who's Behind Listverse?

 Call Of Duty: Modern Warfare 2

-Anders Breivik is the deadliest mass shooter in human history, claiming the lives of 69 young adults at a youth political camp in Norway on July 22, 2011, after killing another eight by bombing a government building, making the total death toll 77.
+Anders Breivik is one of the deadliest mass shooters in human history, claiming the lives of 69 young adults at a youth political camp in Norway on July 22, 2011, after killing another eight by bombing a government building, making the total death toll 77.
 Breivik was politically motivated by what he believed to be the “Islamization” of Norway at the hands of the Norwegian Labor Party.
-This rage is what led him to attack their youth camp, believing that the next generation of the Labor Party had to be eliminated.
+This rage led him to attack their youth camp, believing that the next generation of the Labor Party had to be eliminated.

-According to his Manifesto, Breivik was an avid player of the games World of Warcraft and Call of Duty: Modern Warfare 2.
-Breivik wrote that he played World of Warcraft for relaxation, while he used Call of Duty: Modern Warfare 2 as a training simulator, having played the game using a hologram device in order to make the gameplay appear three-dimensional.
+According to his Manifesto, Breivik was an avid player of World of Warcraft and Call of Duty: Modern Warfare 2.
+Breivik wrote that he played World of Warcraft for relaxation.
+At the same time, he used Call of Duty: Modern Warfare 2 as a training simulator, having played the game using a hologram device to make the gameplay appear three-dimensional.
 This version of Call of Duty had previously fallen under controversy due to its level “No Russian,” in which players commit a terrorist attack at an airport against innocent civilians.

 Breivik was sentenced to containment, which is a minimum of ten years in jail and a maximum of 21 years but can be extended indefinitely based on the offender’s danger to the public.
 This is the maximum sentence available under Norwegian law.